Honorable Myron H. Thompson

-Judge Thompson is a graduate of Yale University (B.A.
-1969) and Yale Law School (J.D.
-1972).
-He was nominated to a seat on the U.S. District Court for the Middle District of Alabama in September 1980 by President Jimmy Carter.
-Judge Thompson served as Chief Judge from 1991 to 1998.
+Judge Thompson is a United States District Judge for the Middle District of Alabama.
+He was nominated to that seat in September 1980 by President Jimmy Carter.
+He served as Chief Judge from 1991 to 1998.

 Chambliss Children's House, 1961